 This is a step that would have made the process of bringing my savings to Canada a lot easier.
 By opening a bank account in Canada before you arrive you can transfer your money directly into your own bank account.

-Opening a bank account is useful when you have to show that you have funds to an immigration officer when you land in Canada.
+Opening a bank account is useful when you have to show proof of funds to an immigration officer when you land in Canada.

 4. You will have to be patient in your job search